 Seattle and Tacoma have some truly world-class museums, covering such subjects as aviation, science, and music.
-Here are my picks for the top Seattle/Tacoma museums.
+Check out the top picks for art museums in Seattle and Tacoma.

 Located near Pike Place Market, you can spend an hour or a whole day at this large and varied art museum.
 Over 100,000 square feet of new space has been added to the Museum, along with a new entrance at the corner of First Avenue and Union Street, a shop, and a restaurant.